Carkham/m5_blog/bloh.md

 In this blog, we will introduce the timeseries package of DJL.
 This package contains the following two major features.
 First, it integrates DJL with [gluonTS](https://ts.gluon.ai/stable/index.html), a powerful timeseries python package.
 With this feature, the  models pretrained in gluonTS can be directly loaded into DJL for inference and deployment in Java environment.
 Second, it contains training features, so that users can directly build and modify timeseries deep learning models in DJL within Java envinronment.
 In the following, we will demonstrate these features with [M5 Forecasting](https://www.kaggle.com/c/m5-forecasting-accuracy) data.
 We will also use the [airpassenger](https://ts.gluon.ai/stable/index.html) data to benchmark the pretrained model loaded from gluonTS.

 The blog is structured as follows.
-We first introduce the dataset, the task and the DeepAR model.
-Then we show the inference feature which shows how to load pretrained model from gluonTS and do inference.
-Finally, we show the training feature, which demonstrate how to build and train a model in DJL.
+- M5 Forecasting dataset and task
+- DeepAR model
+- Inference feature: inference with pretrained DeepAR model.
+- Training feature: build and train your own DeepAR model
+- Summary

 ## M5 Forecasting dataset and task